Servo Controls

 Step 11

 Move the MAX by pressing the mouse button while dragging the cursor UP or DOWN.
 The MIN value must be less than the MAX value.
-In this example, set the MAX to a low number, and the servo will move in real time if connected to ARC and an EZ-B.
+In this example, set the MAX to a low number, and the servo will move in real-time if connected to an ARC and an EZ-B.

 Step 12

-If you want this control to move more than one servo simultaneously, the Multi Servo button does just that.
+The Multi Servo button allows this control to move more than one servo simultaneously.
 Press the button to display the Multi Servo dialog.

 Step 13